St John's College, Durham: History

-Founded as a Church of England theological college in 1909, it became a full constituent college of the university in 1919.
+Founded as a Church of England theological college in 1909, the members of the initial College Council were:

+The college became a full constituent college of the university in 1919.
 In 1958 it was divided into Cranmer Hall theological college and the non-theological John's Hall.
 The halls have always held to a broadly evangelical tradition.

-In 1973 St John's became the first Durham undergraduate male college to admit female students, though Cranmer Hall had been admitting women ordinands since 1966.
+In 1973 St John's became the first Durham undergraduate male college to admit female students, though Cranmer Hall had been admitting women for theological education since 1966.
 St John's was the first Church of England theological college to have both a lay person and a woman as principal (Ruth Etchells).

 The college has an advowson (a right to appoint clergy to a parish) over four benefices: Chester-le-Street and Stranton in the Diocese of Durham and jointly with other avowees the benefices of Doddington with Benwick and Wimblington, and St Mark with St Paul, Darlington.
 Previously, the patron had complete power to appoint the new priest, however that power is now exercised jointly with the local bishop and parish.